yxh7d08c/IntriFACE/README.md

 You can run the following script to configure the necessary environment:

 ```
-git clone git@github.com:huiyuchen708/ModelName.git
+git clone git@github.com:huiyuchen708/IntriFACE.git
-cd ModelName
+cd IntriFACE
-conda create -n ModelName python=3.10.16
+conda create -n IntriFace python=3.10.16
-conda activate ModelName
+conda activate IntriFace
 pip install -r requirements.txt
 ```

 ### 2. Download Data
 <a href="#top">[Back to top]</a>

-All datasets used in ModelName can be downloaded from their corresponding original repositories.
+All datasets used in IntriFace can be downloaded from their corresponding original repositories.
 For convenience, we provide a subset of the datasets employed in our study (the remaining ones are sourced from existing works).
-Each provided dataset has been preprocessed into aligned facial frames (32 frames per video) along with corresponding masks and landmarks, allowing others to directly deploy these faces for evaluating ModelName.
+Each provided dataset has been preprocessed into aligned facial frames (32 frames per video) along with corresponding masks and landmarks, allowing others to directly deploy these faces for evaluating IntriFace.

 The download links and detailed information for each dataset are summarized below: